 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-A negative result does not rule-out mycobacteremia.
+A negative result does not rule out mycobacteremia.
 The organism may be present at quantities below the limit of detection or may be transiently present.

 If Mycobacterium genavense is suspected, indicate on request form or contact laboratory.
 Mycobactin J (an iron supplement) will then be added to the culture to support growth.

-During validation of this test at Mayo, a variety of mycobacteria were recovered from artificially spiked blood specimens.
+During validation of this test, a variety of mycobacteria were recovered from spiked blood specimens.
 These mycobacteria were Mycobacterium fortuitum, Mycobacterium intracellulare, Mycobacterium kansasii, Mycobacterium tuberculosis, and Mycobacterium xenopi.
 Mycobacterium genavense was recovered when the medium was supplemented with mycobactin J (an iron supplement).
 In addition, aerobic actinomycetes including Nocardia farcinica, Gordonia terrae, Rhodococcus equi, and Tsukamurella paurometabola were also recovered when spiked into blood.
 The limit of detection was determined to be < or =10(2) colony forming units (CFU)/mL for Mycobacterium fortuitum and Mycobacterium tuberculosis, 10 CFU/mL for Mycobacterium intracellulare, and 1 CFU/mL for Nocardia farcinica.

 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature

-2. Reimer LG.
-Laboratory detection of mycobacteremia.
+2. Reimer LG: Laboratory detection of mycobacteremia.
 Clin Lab Med 1994;14:99-105